arangodb/arangodb/Documentation/UserManual/HandlingDocuments.md

 @END_EXAMPLE_ARANGOSH_OUTPUT

-All documents contain special attributes: the document handle in `_id`, the document's unique key in `_key` and and the etag aka document revision in `_rev`.
+All documents contain special attributes: the document handle in `_id`, the document's unique key in `_key` and and the ETag aka document revision in `_rev`.
 The value of the `_key` attribute can be specified by the user when creating a document.  `_id` and `_key` values are immutable once the document has been created.
 The `_rev` value is maintained by ArangoDB autonomously.